ironmonk88/monks-enhanced-journal/README.md

 ![monks-enhanced-journal](/screenshots/bookmark.png)

 If you have Journal Entries that you reference a lot, you can add them to the bookmark bar by clicking on the star button.
 Clicking on a bookmark button will open that entry in the current tab.
-To delete a bookmark button, right-click the entry and select Delete fromt he drop down menu.
+To delete a bookmark button, right-click the entry and select Delete from the drop down menu.

 ### Forward/Back buttons, and additional tools